michaeljneely/KRR-course/exercises/module3.md

 - Add actions that can be used to make these statements true (under the right conditions).
 - Specify the 'unified' goal *G* using these statements `Achieved(Goal1)` and `Achieved(Goal2)`.

+Answer: add an AchieveGoalX action per goal, with preconditions equivalent to the preconditions of that goal and an effect Achieved(GoalX).

 ### Exercise 3.3.b

 Consider the same question as in Exercise 3.3.a, with the difference that *G<sub>1</sub>*